 Every software application contains multiple modules that converse with each other through an interface.
 Integrating these individual software modules and testing them together is known as Software Integration Testing.
 It is an extension to Unit testing.
+In this tutorial, we are going to see the following.

 What is Integration Testing?